5 Best Beard Combs

-- Neat & Tidy: using a comb allows you to gain control of the fuller beards.
-The comb will enable you to make those edge hairs frame your face neatly with clean lines.
-With regular combing, you can actually train your hairs to grow that way.
+Using a comb allows you to gain control of the fuller beards.
+The beard comb will enable you to frame your facial hair in a way that matches your face neatly with clean lines.
+With regular combing, you can actually train your facial hair to grow that way.

-- No Lip-Curls: guys with more full beards and mustaches are familiar with how the hairs like to curl over the lips and into your mouth.
-A comb will allow you to clear them from your mouth and train them to grow away from it instead into it.
-P.S. – this will make the ladies in your life happy as well.
+Guys with more full beards and mustaches are familiar with how the facial hair like to curl over the lips and into your mouth.
+A beard comb will allow you to clear them from your mouth and train them to grow away from it instead into it.
+P.S. – this will make the ladies and your life happy as well.

-- Skin Health: believe it or not, by combing your beard hair daily, it actually helps you cut down on ingrown hairs (those hairs that curl around and grow beneath the skin instead of popping through).
-This is because combing trains your hairs to grow in the proper direction, so when they are growing after being trimmed, they will grow straight out, instead of causing those bumps and spots beneath your skin.
+Believe it or not, by combing your beard hair daily, it actually helps you cut down on ingrown facial hair (those hairs that curl around and grow beneath the skin instead of popping through).
+This is because combing trains your facial hair to grow in the proper direction, so when they are growing after being trimmed, they will grow straight out, instead of causing those bumps and spots beneath your skin.

 That said, there are still some key characteristics to look out for in a good quality beard comb:

-- Hand cut / handmade: before you roll your eyes and think we’re being way to picky, hold on!A comb that is mass produced through large manufacturing presses result in combs with little jagged edges all along the teeth.
-These edges will catch and tear at every – single – hair in your beard!
-This also means tearing your hairs, split ends, and lots of tangled knots, and static to boot.Additionally, mass produced combs tend to be made from cheaper, less durable materials that will snap and break easily.Hand cut combs, however, are made typically from sturdier materials and each tooth is cut by saw.
-This eradicates any chance of those jagged edges.Furthermore, the teeth and ends of the combs get polished, meaning they are utterly smooth and snag-free by the time they make it into your hands.
+- Hand cut / handmade: before you roll your eyes and think we’re being way to picky, hold on!A comb that is mass produced through large manufacturing presses result in beard combs with little jagged edges all along the teeth.
+These edges will catch and tear at every – single – facial hair!
+This also means tearing your hairs, split ends, and lots of tangled knots, and static to boot.Additionally, mass produced beard combs tend to be made from cheaper, less durable materials that will snap and break easily.Hand cut beard combs, however, are made typically from sturdier materials and each tooth is cut by saw.
+This eradicates any chance of those jagged edges.Furthermore, the teeth and ends of the beard combs get polished, meaning they are utterly smooth and snag-free by the time they make it into your hands.

 - Quality material: now, as hinted at with our first characteristic, cheap, mass-produced plastic beard combs will mean a material prone to jagged edges that will tear at your beard, and fragility that will leave you snapping and replacing them regularly.Instead, the materials you want to look for in a quality beard comb are wood, bone (yup, they’re out there) or cellulose acetate.

-If you choose a comb with some or all of the above features, then you can know that you have a quality comb that will not only provide an enjoyable combing experience, but which will seriously improve the quality of your beard.
+If you choose a comb with some or all of the above features, then you can know that you have a quality beard comb that will not only provide an enjoyable combing experience but which will seriously improve the quality of your beard.

 Alright, so now that we have gone over some of the beard comb basics, it’s time to talk about our top picks.
 Again, keep in mind that there is no, one “perfect” beard comb for everyone, so take a look and see which of these five would suit your beard needs best.